JHU-PL-Lab/www-fpse/lecture/more-modules.md

        File "src/list.mli", line 12, characters 0-48: Actual declaration
 ```

+* The "different arities" means one has a type parameter (`list`) and the other doesn't (`t`)
-* Mildly annoying solution: explictly make a module for the list type you care about:
+* Simple solution: explictly make a module for the list type you care about:

 ```ocaml
 # module SList = struct type t = string list [@@deriving compare,sexp] end;;